jokale/jo-blog-two/content/blog/day-sixty-nine/index.md

 As well as thinking about potential projects utilising Firebase, maybe a chat app or an app whereby a user can log in

+UPDATES :

+I have decided to make diary web app whereby the user can log in and write a diary entry so I can try utlise firebase authentication and sign in/log in